segmentio/segment-docs/src/engage/trait-activation/trait-enrichment.md

 > info ""
 > The setup steps you'll use for Trait Enrichment depend on the type of Destination [you've connected](/docs/engage/trait-activation/trait-activation-setup/).
-> - For Iterable, Facebook Custom Audiences, Zendesk, and Google Adwords, start with [set up Trait Enrichment](#set-up-trait-enrichment).
+> - For Iterable, Facebook Custom Audiences, Zendesk, and Google Adwords, use [set up Trait Enrichment](#set-up-trait-enrichment).
-> - If you're using SendGrid, Braze, or Salesforce Actions, use the [Destination Actions setup steps](#setup-for-destination-actions).
+> - If you're using SendGrid, Braze, or Salesforce Actions, use the [Destination Actions setup steps](#destination-actions-setup).

 ## Requirements